 Believe it or not, some people visit dealerships for fun.
 They just like looking at new cars and collecting brochures.
 The salespeople could do without these “lookers,” so don’t be one.

-After doing your research and taking test drives you should know exactly what you want to buy and what you're will to pay.
+After doing your research and taking test drives you should know exactly what you want to buy and what you’re willing to pay.
 When you show up at the dealership make it very clear that you are willing to buy a car right there, if the price is right.
 That gets the salespeople’s attention and helps you get a great deal.

 There are some great deals to be had on new and used cars during the last few days of December.
 The prospect of hitting annual targets makes the sales people a little hungrier than at other times of year and they’re often willing to be flexible.